EAST RUTHERFORD, N.J.—February 20, 2007

 “The Nets are a terrific organization and Hospital for Special Surgery appreciates the opportunity to work with them to provide medical coverage that will help maintain a healthy team as well as the recovery of injured players,” Dr. Williams said.

-The Sports Medicine and Shoulder Service at HSS is dedicated to treating athletic injuries and is one of the largest, most active, most highly respected departments in athletic medicine today.
+The Sports Medicine Service at HSS is dedicated to treating athletic injuries and is one of the largest, most active, most highly respected departments in athletic medicine today.
 Its physicians are experts in advanced surgical techniques, including many that were pioneered at Special Surgery.

 The Nets have now joined an elite group of professional sports teams and organizations that utilize HSS physicians and athletic trainers.
 This group includes the New York Mets, the New York Giants, the New York Knicks, the National Retired Basketball Players Association and the Major League Baseball Players Alumni.
 In addition, HSS sports medicine specialists have provided medical coverage for many athletic events and have served on the U.S. Olympic Committee medical staff team that covered the 2004 Games in Athens.